National Tree Day Supporters

 Tree Day ambassador, ABC4Kids TV sensation, dirtgirl, first came on board in 2014 as she perfectly articulated what National Tree Day was all about - getting grubby.
 The music-centric series, dirtgirlworld, is geared toward preschoolers and aims to introduce children to the joys of outdoor play and sustainable, green living.
 Dirtgirl has proven to be an invaluable partner in helping us engage with early learners.

 Trees For Life is a South Australian community group providing native seedlings and plants to National Tree Day sites.
-In 2015, Trees For Life was the largest supporter of plants, contributing a total of close to half a million free trees and seedlings.
+In 2016, Trees For Life was the largest supporter of plants, contributing a total of 330,000 free trees and seedlings.

 This year's Tree Day research coincided with the release of the phenomenally successful Nature RX shortfilm spoofing "get-well adverising".
 So Planet Ark hired director Justin Bogardus to come to Australia & weave his magic for the 2016 launch video promoting time in nature & National Tree Day